-This information portal will provide you with all the necessary information on the antitrust competition inquiry of the European Commission (“Commission”) into the e-commerce sector in the European Union.
-This portal will be frequently updated following questions from companies and relevant legal developments.
+This portal will provide you with all the necessary information on the antitrust competition inquiry of the European Commission (“Commission”) into the e-commerce sector in the European Union.
+This information portal will be frequently updated following questions from companies and relevant legal developments.

-Vertical agreements (agreements between undertakings that operate at a different level of the distribution, such as franchise agreements) and e-commerce in particular have recently been the focus of attention in the European Union, including the Netherlands.
-The Netherlands Authority for Consumers & Markets (“ACM”) published its position on vertical agreements on 20 April 2015.
-That publication was accompanied by an information chart and a press release.
-Shortly before, the Commission had announced its intention to commence a sector inquiry into e‑commerce (including e-tailing).
-On 6 May 2015 the Commission effectively launched the sector inquiry into e-commerce in light of the Digital Agenda for Europe 2010-2020.
-On 15 September 2016 the Commission published a Preliminary Report.The Final Report is scheduled for the first quarter of 2017.
-One of the main concerns relating to the development of the e-commerce sector are barriers to e-commerce, such as geo-blocking.
-Another alleged barrier for e-commerce is the sale of products on online platforms such as Amazon.
-In July 2014 the Bundeskartellamt (“Bka”) closed its proceedings against Adidas AG after the company, in order to avoid a lengthy investigation and possible fine, decided to lift a ban on the use of online platforms (such as Amazon.com) by its retailers.
+Vertical agreements (agreements between undertakings that operate at different levels of the distribution chain such as franchise agreements) and e-commerce recently became a focus of attention among competition authorities within the European Union, including the Netherlands.
+The Netherlands Authority for Consumers & Markets (“ACM”) published its position on vertical agreements on 20 April 2015 accompanied by an information chart and press release.
+Several weeks before, the Commission announced its intention to commence a sector inquiry into e‑commerce (including e-tailing).
+On 6 May 2015, the Commission effectively launched the e-commerce sector inquiry in light of its Digital Agenda for Europe 2010-2020.
+The launch was shortly followed by the publication of the Commission’s three-pronged plan to boost e-commerce in which geo-blocking was presented as a priority issue for the EU.
+The Commission acted directly upon its plan by proposing new legislation to lift or at least reduce existing barriers on cross-border trade on 25 May 2016.